KisKass/EPAM-Python-RD-Lab-Brest/Documentation/SRS.md

   4. If user wants to get employees, that are born below any date, he/she should set only end date and press refresh button.
   5. If user wants to get employees, that are born after any date, he/she should set only start date and press refresh button.
   6. To reset filter, user should press the reset button.
   7. The example of filter is following:
   ![image](https://user-images.githubusercontent.com/83345134/127888106-4d4df459-eb8b-4654-94fa-e85cdb06e567.png)
+  Pic 2.1.2 Filtering example

   __Restrictions:__
   * Start date of the period should be less then end date of the period, but if the user will make a mistake, he/she will see the invalid date message
   ![image](https://user-images.githubusercontent.com/83345134/127888024-4d0cafb2-8566-4157-8657-7cb3a01118c6.png)
-  Pic 2.1.2 Invalid date message
+  Pic 2.1.3 Invalid date message
   * Updating data after selecting the filtering conditions is carried out by pressing the “Refresh” button.